Breaking Down Some of Google’s Toughest Interview Questions

 - Use the windows, use a slide or a Sonic Death Ray (Googliness)

-- Without knowing which type of evacuation you experiencing it would be difficult to make such plans, there are a fire, bomb threat, biological, power outage, possible gunman and so on.
+- Without knowing which type of evacuation you experiencing it would be difficult to make such plans, there are a fire, bomb threat, biological, power outage, a possible gunman and so on.
 All of which have very different styles of evacuation and plans.
 Also, coming up with plans for this should be fairly simple given the building layout would be provided.
 (Serious and in-depth)

 #6 on the page: Which do you think has more advertising potential in Boston, a flower shop or funeral home?–Account Strategist, October 2015